 Thick, soft, and delicious.
 Sicilian pizza is the perfect treat for a lazy Friday night in front of the TV, or for a large party.
 It can’t go wrong with Sicilian-style pizza!
 With this easy, Sicilian pizza dough recipe, you’ll be making better pan pizza than ever!

-This article will show you the base Sicilian pizza dough recipe, as well as explaining what makes Sicilian different, and how you can adjust the dough for the perfect crust.
+This article will show you the base Sicilian pizza dough recipe, as well as explain what makes Sicilian different, and how you can adjust the dough for the perfect crust.

 What Makes Sicilian Pizza Different?